Turin–Lyon high-speed railway: Construction progress

 Civil engineering work started in 2002 with the construction of access points and geological reconnaissance tunneling.
 Construction of the tunnel itself was at that time planned to start in 2014–2015, but the project was only approved in 2015 for a cost of €25 billion, of which €8 billion was for the base tunnel.
 The ratification of the corresponding international treaty by the parliaments of the two countries concluded with a 26 January 2017 vote of the French Senate.
 Starting in 2016, and therefore before the ratification of the treaty, a 9 km gallery was tunneled from Saint-Martin-de-la-Porte towards Italy.
 While presented as a reconnaissance gallery because the project had yet to be fully approved, it was dug along the axis of the South tube of the tunnel and at its final diameter.
 In late 2016, that tunnel encountered a geologically difficult zone of fractured and water-soaked coal-bearing schists, and for several months made only very slow progress through it.
 Tunneling eventually passed this zone in Spring 2017 after injecting 30 tons of reinforcing resin, and resumed at nominal speed.
 That gallery makes up the first 9 km of the South tube of the tunnel, and it was completed in September 2019, in time and within budget.

 The contracting for the bulk of the tunnel construction was then delayed by deep disagreements on the merits of the Turin–Lyon project within the Italian coalition government between the Five Star Movement and Lega parties, and in March 2019, Italy's Prime Minister Giuseppe Conte officially asked TELT to stop the launch of tenders for further construction work.
-A few months later, and just before further delays would have threatened the EU funding of the project, the Italian government eventually agreed to the publication of calls for tender for the main tunneling work on the French and Italian sides.
-2.8 billion euros of construction contracts had been signed as of June 2020, and contracts worth a further 3 billion euros for the excavation of the 80% of the tunnel located on the French side of the border were signed in September 2021.
+A few months later, and just before further delays would have threatened the EU funding of the project, the Italian government eventually agreed to the publication of calls for tender for the main tunneling work on the French and Italian sides. €2.8 billion of construction contracts had been signed as of June 2020, and contracts worth a further €3 billion for the excavation of the 80% of the tunnel located on the French side of the border were signed in September 2021.
 Those contracts are: